arcan1s/ahriman/docs/architecture.rst

 This package also provides some generic functions and classes which may be used by other packages:

 * ``ahriman.core.exceptions`` provides custom exceptions.
+* ``ahriman.core.module_loader`` provides ``implementations`` method which can be used for dynamic classes load.
+In particular, this method is used for web views and application handlers loading.
 * ``ahriman.core.spawn.Spawn`` is a tool which can spawn another ``ahriman`` process.
 This feature is used by web application.
 * ``ahriman.core.tree`` is a dependency tree implementation.
+* ``ahriman.core.types`` are an additional global types for mypy checks.

 ``ahriman.models`` package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^